SnivyFilms/ScpMicroDamageReduction/README.md

 Pretty Simple Exiled Plugin

-It allows servers to determine how much damage is reduced for SCP damage
+It allows servers to determine how much damage is reduced by the Micro for what ever role the config is specified